stencila/cli/README.md

 > 1. in ancient Greece a woman believed to be an oracle incapable of speaking mistruths
 > 2. a tool for building and running containers for authoring and reproducing [Stencila](https://stenci.la) documents

+### Why?

+Stencila is available for the [desktop](https://github.com/stencila/desktop) but what if you want to publish a document without your readers having to install any software?
+What if you want to collaborate on a reproducible document using exactly the same versions of packages for R, Python or Node.js?

+Sibyl builds and runs execution environments for reproducible document bundles.
+A *bundle* is a collection of one or more files that contain the source of the document, supporting data and/or specifications of dependencies.
+Sibyl fetches a bundle, builds a container for it and opens the document.

+Sibyl is an evolution of [previous](https://github.com/stencila/stencila/tree/jurassic/docker) [approaches](https://github.com/stencila/hub/tree/077dc00044f010b6d4150e6e0e18823815307e13/worker) to containerizing Stencila documents.
+It is inspired by the elegance of [Binder](https://github.com/binder-project/binder) and takes advantage of our new decoupled architecture to allow reproducible environments for documents written in various formats (e.g. HTML, RMarkdown, Jupyter notebooks) using various (and possibly multiple) languages (i.e. R, Python, Node.js).

 ### Install

 Install the Node.js [package](https://www.npmjs.com/package/stencila-sibyl):